SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 - The `validator` field of the `@property` decorator has been removed.
-You can use the newly introduced `converter` field to define how the framework should convert the attribute to the property and vice verca.
+You can use the newly introduced `converter` field to define how the framework should convert the attribute to the property and vice versa.
 It has the following signature:
 ```ts
 converter?: {
 		fromAttribute(value: string | null, type: unknown): string | number | boolean | null | undefined,